jutsuai/jutsu-docs/docs/introduction.md

 ## Vision Behind Jutsu

-The vision of the Jutsu is to create an empowering ecosystem where intelligent agents enhance human capabilities rather than replace them.
+The vision of the Jutsu is to create an empowering ecosystem where AI Workers (intelligent agents) enhance human capabilities rather than replace them.
 By integrating AI seamlessly into daily workflows, Jutsu aims to foster a future where technology augments productivity and creativity, allowing individuals and organizations to achieve more.

 At Jutsu, we emphasize:

-- **Empowering Human Potential**: Our ecosystem focuses on leveraging intelligent agents to amplify human skills and creativity.
+- **Empowering Human Potential**: Our ecosystem focuses on leveraging AI Workers (intelligent agents) to amplify human skills and creativity.
 By automating routine tasks and providing advanced tools, Jutsu enables users to focus on higher-value activities, enhancing overall productivity and job satisfaction.

 - **Dynamic Ecosystem Incentives**: We establish robust incentive mechanisms that reward meaningful contributions from all participants.
-Whether through building, curating, or utilizing intelligent agents, every participant is fairly rewarded, promoting sustained engagement and continuous innovation.
+Whether through building, curating, or simply using AI Workers, every participant is fairly rewarded, promoting sustained engagement and continuous innovation.

 - **Autonomy and Flexibility**: Jutsu provides users with the freedom to choose from a variety of AI models and services, ensuring flexibility and avoiding vendor lock-in.
 This autonomy allows users to select the best tools for their specific needs, fostering a diverse and adaptable ecosystem.